cashubtc/nuts/XX.md

  - the channel parameters
  - the funding token, including the DLEQ proofs for V1 and V2 (NUT-12)

+For V3, no accompanying DLEQ proofs are needed because the signatures in the funding proofs can be verified directly against the corresponding mint public keys.

 Verification without contacting the mint assumes Charlie already has trusted mint and keyset metadata sufficient for these checks.
 Under the planned V3 extension, this includes the mint's advertised `active_until` for the funding